petrnymsa/jdog/docs/source/pages/extending.rst

 Its only a few steps and you are good to go.

 #.
-Think of a new name (or use an existing one)
+Think of a new name (or use an existing one).
 #.
-Create regex pattern
+Create regex pattern.
 #.
-Add placeholder - use :class:`~jdog.placeholder.placeholder.FuncPlaceholder` or subclass :class:`~jdog.placeholder.placeholder.Placeholder`
+Add placeholder - use :class:`~jdog.placeholder.placeholder.FuncPlaceholder` or subclass :class:`~jdog.placeholder.placeholder.Placeholder`.
 #.
-Put it together and call :meth:`~jdog.jdog.Jdog.add_matcher`
+Put it together and call :meth:`~jdog.jdog.Jdog.add_matcher`.

 Come up with new name
 ---------------------